-- 1 In the management console, click Prevention View. - 2 On the Policies page, click the Symantec folder and then in the workspace pane, double-click sym_win_targeted_prevention_sbp. - 3 In the policy editor dialog box, click My Custom Programs, and then click New. - 4 In the New Custom Control Wizard dialog box, specify the following information:
+- 1 In the management console, click Prevention View. - On the Policies page, click the Symantec folder and then in the workspace pane, double-click sym_win_targeted_prevention_sbp. - In the policy editor dialog box, click My Custom Programs, and then click - In the New Custom Control Wizard dialog box, specify the following information:

 Display Name Type a descriptive name.

+Example: Notepad

-Example: Notepad Category Select This Custom Program PSET is fully open, it has no default security restrictions.
+Select This Custom Program PSET is fully open, it has no Category default security restrictions.

 Identifier Type a unique name that the policy uses internally.
 The identifier must not include spaces or special characters.

+Example: NotepadID

-Example: NotepadID Description Type a full description.
+Description Type a full description.

-- 5 Click Finish. - 6 In the policy editor dialog box, click My Custom Programs > Notepad > Settings. - 7 In the Notepad Settings pane, double-click Notepad[cust_NotepadID_ps] and do the following: - Check and expand This Custom Program PSET is fully open, it has no default security restrictions, and then click List of programs to route to this custom PSET. - In the List of programs to route to this custom PSET section, click Add, and then add the following path: C:\Windows\system32\notepad.exe - Check Enable SCSP Self Protection.
+- 5 Click Finish. - 6 In the policy editor dialog box, click My Custom Programs > Notepad > Settings. - In the Notepad Settings pane, double-click Notepad[cust NotepadID ps] and do the following: - Check and expand This Custom Program PSET is fully open, it has no default security restrictions, and then click List of programs to route to this custom PSET. - In the List of programs to route to this custom PSET section, click Add, and then add the following path: - C:\Windows\system32\notepad.exe - Check Enable SCSP Self Protection.

-- 8 In the policy editor dialog box, double-click File Rules> Read-Only Resource Lists and do the following: - Check and expand Block modifications to these files, and then click List of files that should not be modified. - In the List of files that should not be modified section, click Add, and then add the file path that you do not want to be modified.
+- In the policy editor dialog box, double-click File Rules> Read-Only Resource Lists and do the following: - Check and expand Block modifications to these files, and then click List of files that should not be modified. - In the List of files that should not be modified section, click Add, and then add the file path that you do not want to be modified.
 For example, test.txt. - 9 Click OK and apply the policy on the agent. - 10 On the agent computer, open the test.txt file and verify the following events:

-The Notepad.exe getting assigned to the custom pset cust_NotepadID_ps PPST,655,2011-09-09 20:02:38.919 Z-0400 ,I,,,b3218cab450cde2dde92d225489f4ee0, e,,,WIN2K8-R2\Administrator,0,C:\Windows\ system32\NOTEPAD.EXE,3844,,"& quot 1;C:\ Windows\system32\NOTEPAD.EXE & quot 1 C:\temp\test.txt",create,cust_NotepadID_ps, 2360,,,,C:\Windows\Explorer.EXE,,,\WINDOWS\ SYSTEM32\SHLWAPI.DLL,3464,, Denied File Access Event when the test.txt is accessed by using notepad PFIL,656,2011-09-09 20:02:38.593 Z-0400, W,,R,b3218cab450cde2dde92d225 489f4ee0,e,,,WIN2K8-R2\Administrator,0,C:\Windows\ system32\NOTEPAD.EXE,3844,D, C:\temp\test.txt,NtCreateFile, cust_notepad_ps, ffffffff,c0000022, 00120089,,,,00000001,\WINDOWS\ SYSTEM32\KERNELBASE.DLL,3464,,
+The Notepad.exe getting PPST,655,2011-09-09 20:02:38.919 Z-0400 assigned to the custom system32\NOTEPAD.EXE,3844,,"& quot 1;C:\ Windows\system32\NOTEPAD.EXE & quot 1 C:\temp\test.txt",create,cust_NotepadID_ps, 2360,...C:\Windows\Explorer.EXE,..\WINDOWS\

+,I,,,b3218cab450cde2dde92d225489f4ee0, pset cust NotepadID ps e,,,WIN2K8-R2\Administrator,0,C:\Windows\ when the test.txt is notepad

+SYSTEM32\SHLWAPI.DLL,3464,,